 Date Information

-Ion 10 First Class
+Jan 10 First Class

-Jan 19 FIISt Class

-Feb 11 Midterm Test I
+Feb 7 Midterm Test I

-Feb 15-19 Winter Break
+Feb 24-29 Winter Break

-Mar 18 Midterm Test II
+Mar 14 Midterm Test II

-Mar 31 Last Day for VW
+Mar 22 Last Day for VW

-Apr 15 Review Class
+Apr 11 Last Class/Review

-Course Work, Examinations & Grading Midterm Exams: -term exam, forth a total of 60% of your final grade (35 ne remaining test).
-The tentative dates are February 11 ar miss a mid-term scheduled exam, exam, hav your final le for the f nakeup (deferred) mid-term exams for this course.
-If yo re a valid excuse, and notify me within 48 hours of the exam will be re-weighted accordingly to account for 65 first missed midterm and 100% of your final grade if yo Assignments: There will be no formal assignments for this course.
+Course Work, Examinations & Grading

+Midterm Exams: There will be 2 in-class mid-term exam, worth a total of 60% of your final grade (35% for the better test, 25% for the remaining test).
+The tentative dates are February 7 and March 14, 2023.

+Note: There will not be a makeup (deferred) mid-term exams for this course.
+If you miss a mid-term exam, have a valid excuse, and notify me within 48 hours of the scheduled exam, your final exam will be re-weighted accordingly to account for 65% of your final grade for the first missed midterm and 100% of your final grade if you miss both midterm exams.
+See also the Faculty of Science Schedule A for information on absences (on the UMLearn page for this course).

+Assignments: There will be no formal assignments for this course.
 The distributed lecture notes have a number of exercises and questions, which I may add to.
 The midterm tests and final examination will be based, in part, on these or similar problems.
 You are free (and encouraged) to work in groups on these but you must be able to complete the work individually on tests/examinations.
 Additional problems may be posted to the UM Learn system (umanitoba.ca/d21).

-Grading Scheme: Item Percent C C Mid-term Tests 60% (35% for better test, 25% for remaining test) Final Exam 40% Total 100%
+Grading Scheme: Item Percent

+Mid-term Tests 60% (35% for better test, 25% for remaining test)

+Final Exam 40%

+Total 100%